Streampunk/beamengine/README.md

 }
 ```

-When a _pre_route job_ has been executed by a worker, the job signals whether it has created a response to be returned directly without further processing.
+When a _pre-route job_ has been executed by a worker, the job signals whether it has created a response to be returned directly without further processing.
 This could be success or an error.
-However, if a worker indicates that further work may be required, the request continues through the content beam API router and onto the _post_route jobs_.
-This means that it is possible to run more than one job per HTTP request.
+However, if a worker indicates that further work may be required, the request continues through the content beam API router and onto the _post-route jobs_.
+This means that it is possible to run more than one job per HTTP/S request.

 Changing a rule requires a modification to the configuration file and a restart of the associated app server.
 If a number of application servers are running behind a load balancer, changing the configuration file requires restarting each server.

 ### Pre-built workers

-__TODO__ - implement and document some pre-built workers
+__TODO__ - implement and document some pre-built workers - JPEG and MP4 in progress

 ### Building a worker

-Workers are Node.js programs that execute on systems with access to the same Redis store as the beam engines that provide them with job to do.
+Workers are Node.js programs that execute on systems with access to the same redis store as the beam engines that provide them with job to do.
 Workers are consumers of jobs from Bull queues.
-Workers use the information they are provided with to select a function to execute.
+Workers use the configuration information they are provided with to select a function to execute.

-Functions are expected to communicate directly with Redis about content items, streams and media elements, either via the content beam API or by requiring the `redisio` capability provided by the beam engine.
-Data payloads are not intended for transport over jobs requests and responses, which go via fairly basic serialization into Redis.
+Functions are expected to communicate directly with redis about content items, streams and media elements, either via the content beam API or by requiring the [`redisio`](doc/redisio.js) capability provided by the beam engine.
+Data payloads are transported between jobs and the creator of the job via redis.

 Workers are composable, in other words it is possible for one worker to put jobs onto other queues to be serviced by another worker.
-Care must be taken that this does not result in a circular activity!
+Care must be taken that this does not result in circular work!

 A worker is provided with details of the rule defined in the configuration (`rule`), the request path (`path`), request headers (`headers`) and HTTP request method (`method`).
 It is then expected to carry out some work, often asynchronously, creating either a successful or errored response.
 The response consists of a `status`, `body` and `type` (the `Content-Type` header) to be used as the Koa context properties of the same name.
 For data _blobs_ with type `application/octet-stream`, the body is assumed to be a Redis key for a value to be retrieved from Redis as the body of the associated response.